tlringer/plugin-tutorial/repair/README.md

 Qed.
 ```

-To functions and proofs about the new datatype:
+to functions and proofs about the new datatype:

 ```
 Swapped app_swap := f app.